Skip to Main Content

 Selecting

 Either open a project or open a music file from iTunes.
 When the file opens, it will create a bar that can be edited.
-Click on the bar and an editing station will appear at the bottom of the window.
+Click on the bar and an editing station will appear at the bottom of the window (you can also search for "Hide Editor" in the Help section.
 From here, choose where the edits will begin by clicking on the soundbar.
 In the right-hand corner of the editing bar, a slider bar changes how many seconds are shown in a given amount of space on the editing bar.

 Splicing